dbgrande/GrandeModular/README.md

 - A blue light next to each output indicates that this output has the same number of channels as the corresponding Merge input.

-- A red light means that the channel doesn't match.
+- A red light means that the channel count doesn't match.
 Up means the output has too many channels, and down means too few channels.

 **How to use PolyMergeResplit to combine Tails modules**